rosario-lang/rosario/README.md

 These are issues that can (and will) happen in the middle of your project, and it will force you to shift your focus COMPLETELY into having to deal with a language related problem, that it'll not allow you to continue the project, until you fix it.

-Rosario aims to help you with that, so you can focus on what's important: **Accomplishing your goals**...
-That doesn't mean that you can't focus on the language's features, **but it should've be a choice and NOT something that you're forced to**.
+Rosario aims to help you with that, so you can focus on what's important: **Accomplishing your goals**... **You should only focus on the language's intricacies IF they're part of your goals, and NOT something that you're forced to deal with**.

 ### Mistakes and Misunderstandings shouldn't have exaggerated consequences.